Dr Chrissi Nerantzi

 - Transformative Educator, Curriculum Redefined (CR) Initiative

-My research interests are in the area of creativity, playfulness, openness, digital education and collaborative learning.
+My research interests are in the area of creativity, playfulness, openness and collaborative learning.

 I am a GO-GN alumna and over the years, I have enjoyed working with educators and students in a range of research projects and scholarly activities.
 My work as an open scholar is well-known nationally and internationally.
 I regularly give talks, presentations and workshops at conferences, events and institutions both nationally and internationally and collaborate on research projects with colleagues and students across disciplines and institutions that is disseminated in academic publications.